Allaye/track-chop/README.md

 # track-chop
-This is a calories tracker for various type of food
+This repo contain a two in one project, the first part been  the meal planner and the second a calories counter based on the meal